 MoDOT desires that all projects be completed within the programmed amount, thereby allowing the greatest number of projects to be built with the funding available.
-The data indicates that there is a great deal of deviation among individual projects.
-In fiscal year 2011, 81 percent of projects programmed over \$1 million have been completed within the budgeted amount, while 64 percent of projects under \$1 million came in at or below budget.
+The data indicates that there is a great deal of deviation among individual projects with half over and half under budget.
+In fiscal year 2010, 80 percent of projects programmed over \$1 million have been completed within the budgeted amount, while 67 percent of projects under \$1 million came in at or below budget.
 Emphasis has been placed on scoping projects and developing estimates that represent the true cost of project delivery.
 MoDOT is striving to deliver quality projects cheaper by using practical design and by encouraging the use of value engineering.